 Other equipment you will require are karate gloves and shin & instep guards.
 The gloves cost around £10, and the shin guard is also around £10.
 Please order RED gloves and shinguards - as these are the required colour for karate competitions.

 Postage for the Gi, gloves and shinguards may be £15.
 If you would prefer, AKA can add your requirements to a bulk order to reduce some of the postage.
 There will be a small admin fee for this service, but it will be less than the total postage cost.
 Please let Sensei John know if you would like to use this service.

 How can I buy a new karate belt when I pass a grading?

-Karate belts are given to the students as part of the grading cost, however they can be purchased online and cost around £5.
+Karate belts are available after a grading ,and they can be purchased online and cost around £5.
 As above, postage may cost more than the belt so please let Sensei John know if you want to order a new belt and they can be added to a bulk order.
 Belts that are no longer required will be bought by AKA for a small payment from the student so that we can recycle the belts to other students.
-Belts can be purchased by following the Childrens Belt link or Adults Belt Link

 Yes - AKA has worked closely with Rush Judo, who have implemented Covid-19 compliance steps.
 Please have a look at the Covid-19 Compliance page for further details.
 Any further questions please ask Sensei John